psx-spx/psx-spx.github.io/graphicsprocessingunitgpu.md

 lines are drawn with dithering (this differs from monochrome polygons and monochrome rectangles).<br/>

-#### Termination Codes for Poly-Lines (aka Linestrips)
-The termination code should be usually 55555555h, however, Wild Arms 2 uses 50005000h (unknown which exact bits/values are relevant there).<br/>

 #### Wire-Frame
 Poly-Lines can be used (among others) to create Wire-Frame polygons (by setting the last Vertex equal to Vertex 1).<br/>